enasequence/webin-cli/README.md

 ## Library Jar Publishing

-To publish webin-cli as a library (slim/regular jar) :
+To publish webin-cli as a library :

 ```
-gradlew jar publish -x bootJar
+gradle publish
 ```

-**Note** : '-x bootJar' is important as it excludes execution of Spring's Boot jar task which creates a fat jar instead.